medoror/audio_clipper_slackbot/README.md

 ## Usage

 **Usage 1** - `/audio https://www.youtube.com/watch?v=WBC_CepxWHU`
-This will upload audio from the beginning of the given youtube url up to the given duration( in seconds).
+This will upload audio from the beginning of the given youtube url up to the given duration (in seconds).
 If no duration is given, the default is 10 seconds.

 **Usage 2** - `/audio https://youtu.be/WBC_CepxWHU?t=3 3`
-This will upload audio from the beginning of a given youtube url at the timestamp up to the given duration(in seconds).
+This will upload audio from the beginning of a given youtube url at the timestamp up to the given duration (in seconds).

+## Using this slackbot

+TBD

 ## Improvements
 1. Refactor all mp3 clipping logic to use `ffmpeg`